rajeshkawali/Springboot-microservices-online-shopping/README.md

 C:\Users\rajesh> docker kill 55793af3637f --> To kill container using containerId

-# To open Ui in browser:
+# To open zipkin UI in browser:
 http://localhost:9411/zipkin/

 # To run the docker-compose file